 Commercially produced ginger beer is much more simple.
-It is effective a forced-carbonated soft drink flavored with ginger, given acidity with citrus (which can vary from brand to brand), and sometimes made spicy though the use of capsaicin, the active ingredient in chiles.
+It is effective a forced-carbonated soft drink flavored with ginger, given acidity with citrus (which can vary from brand to brand), and sometimes made spicy though the use of capsaicin, the active ingredient in [ingredient=chili-pepper chiles].

-Some common brands of ginger beer include Barritt's, Reed's, Ginger People, and Cock & Bull, though there are many regional variants.
+Some common brands of ginger beer include [ingredient=barritts Barritt's], Reed's, Ginger People, and Cock & Bull, though there are many regional variants.

 - Christmas Caipirinhas — Cachaça, Ginger beer, Ice cubes, Lime juice, Sugar, Lime, Mint, Ginger

 - Juke Cup — Falernum, Rhum Agricole, Ginger beer, Lime juice, Honey syrup, Cucumber, Pineapple

 - Dark and Stormy (Brad Thomas Parsons Recipe) — Bermuda rum, Bitters, Ginger beer, Simple syrup, Lime

 - The Osborn — Gin, Ginger beer, Lime juice, Simple syrup, Pineapple, Jalapeño, Cucumber